Pa-OShea/okGoogleClone/README.md

 # okGoogleClone
-app with background mic, listening for a keyphrase. then uses text to speech engine
+App with background mic that using pocketsphinx to listen for a keyphrase "oh mighty computer".
+Then uses googles text to speech engine to display what you said in a textview Can also ask simple questions.
+"Ehat is time is it" and "What date is it"